top of page

 • School records – for families who are moving with school-age children, educational records are also helpful.
 School years and educational requirements rarely match exactly from one country to another.
 You’ll need the records to help determine placement for your student, and for those who will matriculate in a new country, the records will prove that various educational requirements have been met.

 It goes without saying that keeping these documents safe is an absolute MUST.
 Do not ship them with your household belongings.
 Keep them in your possession and then make sure you have secure storage in your new home.
 It’s also wise to consider having physical and/or digital copies of everything.
-International relocation can be exciting and rewarding; having the necessary documentation can make the transition smoother and less stressful.

 bottom of page